 Glassdoor also has these suggestions from their new ebook:

 2. Make Sure Your Pay is Competitive

-First thing is first when it comes to compensation: know there is no such thing as a "typical rate."
+When it comes to compensation: know there is no such thing as a "typical rate."
 And second, know that you need to be competitive to attract top talent.

 Don't assume there is an industry standard hourly rate for creatives.
 You can't compare on price alone.
 Rates are reflective of experience, values, individual processes, and more.
 An example: PicJumbo's "Play Bigger" Presentation written by Sian Richardson offers,

-New Graphic Designers might only charge around $1k for a Logo + website design, with an experienced solo biz owner charging $8k+, and at the highest end of the scale, full-on creative agencies might charge $20k+.
+New Graphic Designers might only charge around $1k for a Logo and website design, with an experienced solo biz owner charging $8k+, and at the highest end of the scale, full-on creative agencies might charge $20k+.
 But when you put it into perspective, the levels of experience and expertise are relative to the pricing.